 Sheena graduated from the University of Manitoba with a Bachelor of Science in Agribusiness and also holds a Certificate in Agri-Marketing from CAMA.
-She currently sits on the Board of Directors for Agriculture in the Classroom Manitoba and is a member of the Stakeholder Relations Working Group of the CSTA.
+She currently sits on the Board of Directors for Agriculture in The Classroom-Manitoba.

 Andrew Draeger